vladimir-tl/kafka-ui/README.md

 # Contributing

-Please refer to [contributing guide](https://docs.kafka-ui.provectus.io/development/contributing), we'll guide you from there.
+Please refer to [contributing guide](https://docs.kafka-ui.provectus.io/development/contributing), we'll guide you from there quickly.